-If you are a doctoral student wanting to study or conduct research outside of Christchurch then you must complete an 'Application for Extramural Study'.
+If you are a doctoral student wanting to study or conduct research outside of Christchurch then you must complete a 'Change of Study Location'.
 When completing the application, you will be asked to consider potential travel risks such as human induced risks (e.g., civil unrest or war), natural hazards or risks relating to any high-risk activities you may engage in whilst away from Christchurch.
 If you will be undertaking any field activities, then you will also need to complete additional health and safety documentation.